 Recipients have 30 days after receiving an enrollment packet to select an MCO.
 If a selection is not made within 30 days, the recipient will be assigned to an MCO and a primary care provider (PCP).
 Failure to choose an MCO could lead to delays in services or default assignment to an MCO.
 Recipient assignments to an MCO or PCP are automatic, using a default process.
 Recipients assigned through the default process may still make a choice about their STAR+PLUS MCO and PCP after they have been enrolled at least one month.
 However, they must receive Medicaid services through the assigned MCO and PCP until they contact the MCO or the enrollment broker at 1-800-964-2777 to request a change.

-Failure to select a PCP may delay services when a physician's order or medical necessity determination is required.
+Failure to select a PCP may delay services when a physician's order or medical necessity (MN) determination is required.

 3312.1 Enrollment Procedures Following Release from the Interest List